DavidDickens/reading-notes/102/class3.md

 - Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes.
 You can use it to revert a file to a previous version.

-What is cloning in Git?f
+What is cloning in Git?

 - Copying all versions of all files for a project.
-For example bringin all your files from GitHub to VS Code.
+For example bringing all your files from GitHub to VS Code.

 What is the command to track and stage files?